 Below, we’ve outlined the most common pros and cons of CPaaS solutions based on user and developer reviews, as well as feedback from top business software platforms.

 |CPaaS Pros||CPaaS Cons|

 |Offers highly customizable, scalable a la carte channels and functions for existing business applications||Requires a pre-built business application (or the development of one via SDKs)|

 |CPaaS functions improve the customer experience by empowering apps with personalization, lowered wait times, and a more streamlined resolution process||Adding too many APIs to applications can impact its speed, causing lags/delays|

 |Allows apps to benefit from omnichannel communication||Potential security risks (DoS attacks, stolen credentials, hacking, etc.)|

 Common CPaaS Use Cases

-Given that CPaaS and APIs allow users to build almost anything, there is no limit to the ways in which businesses can use tools.
+Given that CPaaS and APIs allow users to build almost anything, there are virtually no limits to how businesses can use, create, and scale their own tools.

-Below, we’ll discuss some of the most popular CPaaS use cases according to industry.
+Below, we’ll discuss some of the most popular CPaaS use cases.